microstijn/LnFinder/README.md

 - Podospora australis

 **Of which unicellular:**
 * Plasmodium yoelii: This is a unicellular protozoan parasite.
 It is frequently used in laboratory research as a model for malaria (specifically affecting rodents).
+Reduced genome: Unlikely to encode for entire PQQ etc.
-* Symbiodinium pilosum: A species of unicellular algae known as a dinoflagellate.
-These are famous for their symbiotic relationships with coral reefs.
+* Symbiodinium pilosum: A species of unicellular algae known as a dinoflagellate, in a symbiotic relationships with coral reefs which can also be populated by methylotrophs etc --> the likely pathway to contamination.
 * Symbiodinium necroappetens: Another species of unicellular dinoflagellate.
-Like others in its genus, it provides nutrients to host organisms via photosynthesis.
+An oppertunist, subsisrs on diseased coral reefs.

 **Conclusions:**
 * Most eukaryote sequences are Plants and likely contaminations.
+* Unicellular Eukaryotes are are likely also containants.
 * Interesting set of Eukarya derived from symbionts: likely pathway to contamination.
 * Interesting set of Archaea, food for a perspective paper.